Jordan Leggett: New York Jets

 Leggett was selected by the New York Jets in the fifth round (150th overall) of the 2017 NFL draft.
 He was the tenth tight end selected.
 On May 18, 2017, the Jets signed Leggett to a four-year, $2.86 million with a $282,052 signing bonus.
 Throughout training camp, Leggett competed against Austin Seferian-Jenkins and Eric Tomlinson for the job as the starting tight end.
 Leggett was slated to begin the season as the starting tight end with Seferian-Jenkins serving a two-game suspension for a DUI.
-After the second preseason game, Leggett suffered a knee injury, and was placed on injured reserve on October 31, 2017.
-On November 9, 2017, Leggett announced he successfully underwent knee surgery.
-In Week 4 of the 2018 season, Leggett recorded his first three career receptions, which went for 13 yards and one touchdown, in the loss to the Jacksonville Jaguars.
+After the second preseason game, Leggett suffered a knee injury, and was placed on injured reserve on October 31.
+On November 9, Leggett announced he had successfully undergone knee surgery.

+In Week 4 of the 2018 season, Leggett recorded his first three career receptions, which went for 13 yards and one touchdown, in the team's loss to the Jacksonville Jaguars.
 On May 20, 2019, the Jets waived Leggett.

 Tampa Bay Buccaneers

 On May 21, 2019, Leggett was claimed off waivers by the Tampa Bay Buccaneers.
-On August 31, 2019, Leggett was waived by the Buccaneers and re-signed to the practice squad.
-On October 30, 2019, Leggett was promoted to the active roster.
-He was waived on December 24, 2019, and re-signed to the practice squad.
-He signed a reserve/future contract with the Buccaneers on December 31, 2019.
-He was waived on July 30, 2020.
+On August 31, Leggett was waived by the Buccaneers and re-signed to the team's practice squad.
+On October 30, Leggett was promoted to the active roster.
+He was waived on December 24, and re-signed to the practice squad.
+Leggett signed a reserve/future contract with the Buccaneers on December 31.
+He was waived by Tampa Bay on July 30, 2020.

 Leggett had a tryout with the Baltimore Ravens on August 22, 2020.

 Denver Broncos

-On November 16, 2020, Leggett was signed to the Denver Broncos practice squad.
-He signed a reserve/future contract on January 4, 2021.
-On February 2, 2021, the Broncos waived Leggett.
+On November 16, 2020, Leggett was signed to the Denver Broncos' practice squad.
+He signed a reserve/future contract with Denver on January 4, 2021.
+On February 2, the Broncos waived Leggett.